tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

   * Hosts are created when a HostPool is fulfilled
   * Tenants can view their Hosts
   * Tenants have power control on their Hosts
+* Implement HostPool filters
+  * filter by name (to support removal of specific hosts from a HostPool)
+  * filter by rack
+  * affinity/anti-affinity
 * Network Attachments
   * Tenants can specify network attachments when creating/updating HostPools
   * Requires network service